 Mold Prevention Strategies in Water Mitigation

 Preventing mold growth is one of the primary concerns in water mitigation.
 If the conditions are right, mold can develop within 24 to 48 hours of water exposure.
 To combat this, the mitigation process includes rapid drying and the use of antimicrobial agents to inhibit mold growth.
-Regular inspections during and after the drying process are essential to identify any potential mold development and ensure that the property remains mold-free.
+Periodic mold inspections during and after the drying process are essential to identify any potential mold development and ensure that the property remains mold-free.

 Restoring Damaged Property and Materials